incoming-inc/ios-template-app/widget-integration.md

 ### Create the app group ###

 The widget and host application use a shared filesystem area to communicate and exchange data.
-To enable this shared filesystem, you app IDs need to be part of the same "App Group".
+To enable this shared filesystem, the containing app's main target and the widget app IDs need to be part of the same "App Group".

-To create the app group, still in the apple developer portal, create the app group by clicking Identifiers / App Groups / +.
+To create the app group, still in the apple developer portal, click Identifiers / App Groups / +.
 Name it e.g. `group.com.yourcompany.yourapp` (Apple recommends that the group name should start with ‘group’).

 ![Create app group screenshot](./images/widget_app_group.png)